Like tuples, records can also hold values of different types, but they are much more flexible than tuples.

 As you can see the special functions are quite useful when we want to pick just one field from each record and put them in a separate list.

 Unlike tuples, we can modify values in a record.
 Remember all values in Elm are immutable and so are records.
 Because of that, Elm doesn’t really modify an existing record.
 It always returns a new one that contains the modified value.
 To understand how to modify a record, let’s create a function that increments the number of episodes by one.

 As we can see, the number of episodes has been incremented to

 15. But if we print the episodes in

 firefly points to.
 It returned a new one.
 The syntax for modifying a record looks a bit weird, doesn’t it?
 Let’s deconstruct it.

 We can also modify mutiple properties at the same time.

 The expressions for updating each property must be separated by commas.
 If the expression becomes too long to fit in one line, it’s perfectly fine to break it into multiple lines.

 Unlike all other data structures we’ve explored thus far, Elm doesn’t provide a separate module for records.
 That’s because other than the special accessors there are no functions available to manipulate records.
 Although that sounds limiting, a lot can be achieved just by using the special syntax for modifying records.
-Furthermore, the special accessor functions are generated on the fly after a record has been created.
-Therefore, we don’t need a separate module to house them.
+Furthermore, the special accessor functions are generated on the fly when a record is created.
+Therefore, we don’t need a separate module to house those functions.